GESTRA-AG/msb-1-decoder/README.md

 |  Bit[7]  | Defective alarm   | Steam loss detected                       |
 |          |                   |                                           |

-_For now the warnings and alarms have set same thresholds, so both flags (status bits) will be set HIGH or LOW at the same time (within the same payload uplink)._
+_Currently the warnings and alarms have been set to same thresholds except for the "Defective warning / alarm".
+So both flags (status bits) will be set HIGH or LOW at the same time (within the same payload uplink)._

 ### Error status flags - Byte[6]